 Fees: Most interlibrary loan materials are free.
 Occasionally there is a charge imposed by the lending library‚ you are responsible for that charge.
 You must pay the fee prior to borrowing the material.
 You will be notified if your item will have a fee before it occurs.

 Renewals: Interlibrary loan items may not be renewed.

 - Online Library Account:

-You can access your library card online to renew, check due dates, reserve items, and search our catalog (library card required for sign-up).
+You can access your library card online to renew, check due dates, reserve items, see assessed fines and search our catalog (library card required for sign-up).
 Click here to access your online account.

 - Online Reserves:

 You are only allowed 3 reserves at a time and can not delete a reserve once it is placed so click carefully.
 Please allow 1 business day to process your reserve and pick it up within 7 days.
 We will call you when your reserve is ready for pick up.
 Also, our catalog includes materials located in Maybell and Dinosaur.
 If you request an item from Maybell, allow 2 weeks for it to arrive.
 If your item is in Dinosaur, a librarian can assist you with receiving your item through the Interlibrary Loan service.

 While the Moffat County Libraries welcome young patrons and families to use its resources and facilities, the safety of children left alone in our public library buildings is a concern of the Library Board and the Library staff.
 Unfortunately, no public place can guarantee the safety of children, and the ultimate responsibility for child safety rests with the child‚ and parent or guardian.
 Therefore, Moffat County Libraries has adopted the following guidelines regarding children in library facilities:

 A parent, guardian, or adult caregiver must adequately accompany and supervise children under the age of 12 while they are in the library.

 A parent, guardian, or caregiver must adequately accompany and supervise children 12 and under while using computers connected to the Internet.